Kunull/Writeups/docs/Pwn College/Assembly Crash Course.md

 ## level 23

 > Perform the following:\
-> Make the first instruction in your code a jmp\
+> &emsp;Make the first instruction in your code a jmp\
-> Make that jmp a relative jump to 0x51 bytes from the current position\
+> &emsp;Make that jmp a relative jump to 0x51 bytes from the current position\
-> At the code location where the relative jump will redirect control flow set rax to 0x1
+> &emsp;At the code location where the relative jump will redirect control flow set rax to 0x1

 Let's learn how to perform a relative jump in the code flow.